SeisSol/SeisSol/Documentation/compilation.rst

 Note: CMake tries to detect the correct MPI wrappers.

-You can also run :command:`ccmake ..` to see all available options and toggle them.
+You can also run :code:`ccmake ..` to see all available options and toggle them.

 .. figure:: LatexFigures/ccmake.png
    :alt: An example of ccmake with some options